Raavi11/EDA-Hotel-booking-analysis/README.md

 # EDA-Hotel-booking-analysis
-Exploring and analyzing the data To discover important factor that govern the booking
+Exploring and analyzing the data To discover important factor that govern the bookings